LiveIntent/live-connect/README.md

 The object returned after initialisation (`lc` in the snippet above) is exposing the following functions:
 - `push` accepts a custom event one would like to keep track of.
-- `fire` just fires a pixel, and can be considered as a simple page view
+- `fire` just fires a pixel, and can be considered as a simple page view.
 - `peopleVerifiedId` returns the most likely first party cookie that can be used for identity resolution.
 - `ready` flag, saying that the LC was loaded and ready, can be used when including LiveConnect as a global var on the window object.
 - `resolve` function accepts a callback and an additional object with key value pairs.
 Of course, errors during resolution will be emitted on the EventBus and sent to the collector.
 The second parameter is `additionalParameters` which is an object, and will be attached to the IdentityResolution request, split into key-value pairs.
 The purpose of this object is to include key-value pairs in the request, e.g. for identifiers that cannot be found in the cookie jar, or in LocalStorage, or simply there's a requirement for a certain identifier to be represented under a specific key which doesn't match it's name in the cookie jar, or LocalStorage key.